Wareezy/Budget_Tracker/STAKEHOLDER_AND_SYSTEM_REQUIREMENTS_DOCUMENTATION.md

 - **Acceptance Criteria:**
   ✅ Users can log in from different devices and access **real-time updated data**.
   ✅ Synchronization must happen within **5 seconds** after adding a transaction.
-  ✅ Changes made on one device shall be reflected instantly on all linked devices.

 ---